liferay-search/liferay-docs/en/deployment/articles/01-deploying-liferay/14-document-repository-configuration/03-using-s3-store.markdown

 to your account.
 In Amazon's interface, you can create "buckets" of data optimized by region.

-Here are the steps for configuring @product@ to use your S3 account for file
+Here are the steps for configuring @sharepoint@ to use your S3 account for file
 storage:

 1. Amazon S3 requires a `SAXParser` from the application server to operate.
 If